The judicial arm of the Court is made up four key areas.

 The Common Law Division deals with claims in tort or contract law and is responsible for appeals and reviewing contested decisions coming from other courts and tribunals.

-In the Criminal Law Division, the Court hears among the most serious criminal cases in Victoria, including cases of treason, murder, attempted murder and other major criminal matters.
+In the Criminal Division, the Court hears among the most serious criminal cases in Victoria, including cases of treason, murder, attempted murder and other major criminal matters.

 The Costs Court hears and determines the assessment, settling, taxation or review of costs in the Supreme Court, County Court, Magistrates' Court and Victorian Civil and Administrative Tribunal (VCAT).
 It also hears costs disputes between legal practitioners and their clients.